cmu-csd-phd/csd-blog/website/content/2026/enso.md

 </div>

-### Problems with the Packetized NIC Interface
+## The Fall of the Packetized NIC Interface

-Now that we understand how the packetized NIC interface works, let us look at its problems in more detail.
+Many things have changed since the packetized interface was first introduced.
+On the NIC side, modern NICs have thousands of queues.
+Applications can now have dedicated queues and rely on the NIC to multiplex/demultiplex packets coming in and out of the network directly to the application's memory.
+Modern NICs also offer a wide range of offloads, from simple ones such as checksum and segmentation to more complex ones such as full transport protocol implementations.
+On the software side, applications have also evolved.
+High-performance network stacks often employ techniques such as *batching* where they process multiple packets at a time, instead of individual packets, which helps reduce per-packet overheads.

+> While NICs and packet processing software have changed dramatically over the last decades, the interface that NICs expose has remained surprisingly unchanged---still designed to exchange individual packets with software.

+The mismatch between the NIC interface and the data being exchanged leads to the following three problems:

 ❶ **Packetized Abstraction:** The first problem with the packetized interface is the packetized *abstraction* itself.
-This arises from the current trend of NICs increasingly implementing functionality that operate at higher layers of the network stack.
+This arises from the current trend of NICs increasingly implementing functionality that operates at higher layers of the network stack.
 NICs that implement a transport protocol are able to directly push application-level messages or bytestreams to software, which are assembled at the NIC by combining multiple packets.
-Unfortunately, by shoehorning these high-level data types into the packetized abstraction, the packetized interface imposes unnecessary overheads to software.
+Unfortunately, by shoehorning these high-level data types into the packetized abstraction, the packetized interface imposes unnecessary overheads on software.

 For instance, consider a NIC that implements a transport protocol such as TCP.
 With TCP, applications exchange data using bytestreams.
-TCP is responsible for packetizing the data and make sure that every piece of data sent is received by the application.
-Therefore a NIC that implements TCP, or other bytestream-based transport, should be able to directly push bytestreams to software.
+TCP is responsible for packetizing the data and making sure that every piece of data sent is received by the application.
+Therefore, a NIC that implements TCP, or other bytestream-based transport, should be able to reassemble packets and directly push bytestreams to software.
 But if the NIC exposes a packetized interface, it needs to split the incoming bytestream into chunks that fit in the available packet buffers.
 The following interactive diagram illustrates this issue.

 <div style="margin: 1.5em 0;">
 <iframe class="enso-sim"
-  src="./simulator.html?title=Issue with the Packetized Abstraction · Receiving bytestreams&iface=packetized&format=bytestream&size=5120&locked=1&pcie=0&l1d=0&play=r,m=Bytestream is larger than the packet buffers and needs to be split.,5000,m=Software needs to recombine pieces before processing.,c,2000,c,4000,m=" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
+  src="./simulator.html?title=Issue with the Packetized Abstraction · Receiving bytestreams&reasm=1&iface=packetized&format=bytestream&size=5120&locked=1&pcie=0&l1d=0&play=r,m=Reassembled bytestream is larger than the packet buffers and needs to be split.,5000,m=Software needs to recombine pieces before processing.,c,2000,c,4000,m=" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
 </div>

-Once receiving these separate chunks, software needs to recombine them to be able to deliver a contiguous bytestream to the application.
+Upon receiving these separate chunks, software needs to recombine them to be able to deliver a contiguous bytestream to the application.
 This is problematic for two reasons: First, recombining these pieces into a contiguous buffer requires data copies, which consumes CPU cycles.
 Second, because these pieces can be in arbitrary memory locations, it is hard for the CPU to predict what the next memory access will be.
 We explore this second problem in more detail next.

 ❷ **Chaotic Memory Accesses:** Because the packetized interface places incoming data in packet buffers that can be in *arbitrary* memory locations, it is hard for the CPU to predict what the next access will be.
 This prevents CPU features such as the streaming prefetcher from working well, leading to a significant number of cache misses.
 To illustrate this, consider the following interactive diagram that simulates receiving 64 B packets using the packetized interface.
 Because addresses are unpredictable, whenever software accesses a new packet, it must fetch it from the last-level cache (LLC) or main memory, paying a much higher cost compared to serving data from the L1 cache.